440 Church Street, Ann Arbor, MI

 Please feel welcome to stop in for a self-guided tour [PDF] so that you can see the wonderful results of this green renovation.

 In addition to classrooms and offices, the Dana Building contains several special student spaces.
-A Campus Computing Site is on the second floor with 26 general use computer stations.
+A Campus Computing Site is on the second floor with 26 general-use computer stations.
 A student commons occupies the main floor covered courtyard.
 The commons is a favorite place for students to study and hang out between classes.
 Other academic facilities include several state-of-the-art laboratories and three landscape architecture studios.
-The Dana Building also houses the Program in the Environment, an undergraduate interdisciplinary partnership with the College of Literature, Science, and the Arts.
+The Dana Building also supports the Program in the Environment, an undergraduate interdisciplinary partnership with the College of Literature, Science, and the Arts.

 Several environmental research centers are based in the Dana Building.
 The Center for Sustainable Systems weds engineering and environmental analysis to improve industrial processes for societal needs.
-The Environmental Justice Program addresses inequities arising from environmental, social and political decision making.
+The Environmental Justice program addresses inequities arising from environmental, social and political decision making.
 The Ecosystem Management Initiative promotes sustainable natural resource management through research and outreach.
-The Erb Environmental Management Institute studies the environmental intersection of business, government and non-profit organizations and collaborates with students in the joint M.S.
-(NRE) / M.B.A. program.
+The Erb Institute for Global Sustainable Enterprise studies the environmental intersection of business, government, and nonprofit organizations and collaborates with students in the dual-degree MS/MBA program.